mcrsft/learning-scripts/Python Scripts/Guess the Number - Raunchy/README.md

 Use at your own risk.
 If this game hurts your feelings, go touch some grass.

 🤘 Credits
-Made with 🍺, ☕, and an unhealthy sense of humor by [Your Name].
+Made with 🍺, ☕, and an unhealthy sense of humor by Mcrsft.

 📌 Note
 Want to make the game better?